Jiaganj Azimganj

 Jiaganj Azimganj is a city and a municipality in Murshidabad district in the Indian state of West Bengal.

 Geography

 Location

-Jiaganj and Azimganj- the two towns located on opposite sides of the Baghirathi River, Jiaganj (Ziaganj) on the east bank and Azimganj on the west bank.
+The two towns of Jiaganj and Azimganj are located on either side of the Baghirathi River, Jiaganj (Ziaganj) on the east bank and Azimganj on the west bank.
 Jiaganj is located at 24.2452°N 88.2685°E. Azimganj is located at is located at 24.2362°N 88.2585°E.

-Baluchar is the original ancestral name of Jiaganj.
-The name was changed to Jiaganj after the Mughal Empire conquered Bengal, and came in power of Murshidabad.
+Baluchar is the old name of Jiaganj, which was changed to Jiaganj after the Mughal Empire conquered Bengal, and gained control of Murshidabad.

 Area overview

 While the Lalbag subdivision is spread across both the natural physiographic regions of the district, Rarh and Bagri, the Domkal subdivision occupies the north-eastern corner of Bagri.
 In the map alongside, the Ganges/ Padma River flows along the northern portion.
 The border with Bangladesh can be seen in the north and the east.
 Murshidabad district shares with Bangladesh a porous international border which is notoriously crime prone (partly shown in this map).
 The Ganges has a tendency to change course frequently, causing severe erosion, mostly along the southern bank.
 The historic city of Murshidabad, a centre of major tourist attraction, is located in this area.
 In 1717, when Murshid Quli Khan became Subahdar, he made Murshidabad the capital of Subah Bangla (then Bengal, Bihar and Odisha).
 The entire area is overwhelmingly rural with over 90% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.